itzthem3ji/alx-low_level_programming/0x0B-malloc_free/README.md

-# The ALX Projects:Understanding Memory Allocation.
+# The ALX Low-Level Programming Projects In C: Understanding Memory Allocation.
 * ## The Use of Malloc, Free.
 * ## Managing Memory Leaks with Valgrind
 #### Areas Covered